orbforge/orb-docs/docs/orb-app/deleting-orb-account.md

 Open the account settings menu in the Orb app and follow these steps:

-1. Tap on "Delete Account."
+1. Tap on "Delete Account".
 2. Confirm your decision.

 <img src="../../images/orb-app/delete-account.png" alt="Delete Account" width=40% style="margin-left: 2em;">